HubSpot Features

 1. Campaign Tool

 We use HubSpot to track all marketing and sales effectiveness, so the campaign tool is a MUST for calculating, analyzing, and adjusting campaign effectiveness.
 It works by tying all marketing efforts you're executing (emails, workflows, blogs, social media posts and ads, and much more) and provides data on how your efforts are working collectively.
-This can help you to see exactly which areas need changing or adjustments.
-The marketing campaign tool is located under the “Productivity” tab in the Marketing Dashboard.
+This can help you to see exactly which areas need changing or adjustment.
+The marketing campaign tool is located under the “Marketing” tab in the main navigation.

 2. The Workflow Tool